mminkowicz/sdai-wde-01-mastering-common-tags/README.md

-# Melody Sky - Basic HTML Structure
+# Melody Sky - Links, Images, Text, and More

 ## Description 📄
 In this lab, we will create the basic structure of an HTML document for a musician's website for Melody Sky.
 This includes adding a navigation bar using an unordered list.